 Like all good novels there are subtexts, of course.
 Acevedo deftly interweaves these other layers within the main künstlerroman motif.
 So, we follow Xiomara as her attraction to Aman develops into something deeper.
 Their prohibited (and sinful to her mother) rendezvous are rendered lovingly through Xiomara’s poems.
 These are the most touching poems in the novel as they combine an adolescent innocence with an emerging sensuality.
 She pours these feelings into her journal, which the mother finds, with explosive and dire consequences.

 At the novel’s crucial moment, the mother, with all her religious wrath, squares up to a daughter who has found her voice and is no longer afraid to use it, or willing to relinquish it.
-What follows are a series of events that to this reviewer felt rushed, especially the transformation of the mother, who is such an intractable character the resolution seems too pat.
+What follows are a series of events that to this reviewer felt rushed, especially the transformation of the mother, who is such an intractable character that the resolution seems too pat.
 But perhaps the problem lies with the genre rather than Acevedo’s obvious talent.

 The challenge in writing a verse novel is to maintain a balance between the qualities inherent in both poetics and narrative.
 Not an easy feat.
 In a standard novel, Acevedo might have had more space to flesh out the mother.
 She wrote over two hundred poems to bring coherence and structure to the story.
 It’s a challenge to write so many poems and have each one be a poetic gem when some of them have a specific narrative function.
 For that reason, some of the poems are powerful and sensuous, while others simply fulfill a need.